SAP-archive/teched2019-cloud-cf-product-list/exercises/02_clone/README.md

 ## Objective

-In this exercise you'll learn how you can clone the target version of the Product List sample application, import it in your local Eclipse environment and build it.
-This is the target source code of the Product List application that you will actually develop as part of the basic hands-on session starting from scratch.
-We will it in the basic hands-on session as a reference or to copy easily some snippets or files.
+In this exercise you'll learn how you can clone the Product List sample application, import it in your local Eclipse environment as Maven Project and build it.

 # Exercise description

-## 1 Download the sample code as zip
+## 1. Download the sample code as zip
 1. Go to the root of the project in github: https://github.com/SAP/cloud-cf-product-list-sample
 2. Click on **Clone or download** button and select Download zip
 <br><br>